hsiang-lee/hsiang-lee/README.md

 - 👀 I’m interested in AGILE software development.
 - 🌱 I’m currently learning AGILE.
 - 💞️ I’m looking to collaborate on github
-- 📫 How to reach me leehsiang@hotmail.com
+- 📫 How to reach me: leehsiang@hotmail.com(email) or lee-hsiang(wechat)
-- ✨ Welcome to visit my blog: https://www.cnblogs.com/leehsiang
+- ✨ Welcome to visit my blog: https://www.cnblogs.com/leehsiang and my github page https://hsiang-lee.github.io/

 <!---
 hsiang-lee/hsiang-lee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.